- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - Ukrainian MuseumNew York, NY

 Complimentary admission to galleries for NJTV Membercard holders (not valid for special event or course admission) during Museum hours: Wednesday thru Sunday, 11:30 a.m. to 5:00 p.m.
 Changing fine art, folk art, and historical exhibitions acquaint visitors with the beauty of traditional and contemporary Ukrainian culture, and events from Ukraine’s history, in this East Village institution.
 Experience unique cultural traditions such as embroidery, weaving, beading, pysanky (decorated egg-making), and holiday baking hands-on in our workshops and courses.
 Attend our dynamic programs: film presentations (from Ukraine w/English subtitles), concerts, lectures, and book launches.
 Gift shop on premises.

-2-for-1 admission; 10% gift shop discount.
-Located on historic Cos Cob Harbor, the circa 1730 National Historic Landmark Bush-Holley House, is the home of Connecticut’s first American Impressionist art colony.
+2-for-1 admission; 10% museum store discount.
+Greenwich Historical Society operates the circa 1730 National Historic Landmark Bush-Holley House, the home of Connecticut’s first American Impressionist art colony.
+Located at 47 Strickland Road in Cos Cob, CT.
 Guided tours feature historic interiors and an American Impressionist art collection.
-Included in admission, the Storehouse Gallery presents rotating history and art exhibitions.
+Museum galleries present rotating history and art exhibitions in a separate building.
 Walking distance from Cos Cob Metro-North station.